neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Neo/SetGasPerBlock.md

 Parameter：

-- gasPerBlock: the number of GAS generated for each block
+- gasPerBlock: the number of GAS generated in each block.

 ## Example